qilingframework/rtfd.io/docs/ida.md

 ---

-### Additional Notes: Install IDA plugin
+### Additional Notes: Install IDA Pro plugin

 There are two ways to install Qiling + IDA Pro plugin.

 #### i.
-Use as an IDA plugin
+Use as an IDA Pro plugin

-- Make a symbol link to your IDA plugins directory.
+- Make a symbol link to your IDA Pro plugins directory.

 ```bash
 # Macos